Archana Das is a research enthusiast. She likes to write about Indian culture, tradition, epics and food.

 The Catholic Church says, there were three different saints named Valentine or Valentine, who were martyred.
 One of them was a priest during the third century in Rome.
 When Emperor Claudius II came into rule, he decided that single men should join the army.
 They could become better soldiers than those with wives and children.
 He then outlawed marriage for young men.
 Due to this injustice, Valentine defied Claudius and continued to perform marriages for young lovers in secret.
 When the Emperor discovered, he ordered to be put to death.
 However, all three were beheaded by Claudius II.

 Surprising Facts About Saint Valentine

-Saints are expected to be busy in the afterlife.
-Their holy duties are considering pure.
+Saints were expected to be busy in the afterlife.
+Their holy duties were considered pure.
 Interceding in earthly affairs and entertaining petitions from living souls to live together in this world as a couple.
-In this respect, St. Valentinus has spiritual responsibilities to fulfill.
-The Roman people call on him to watch over the young people so that the lovers can be together.
+In this respect, St. Valentinus had spiritual responsibilities to fulfill.
+The Roman people called on him to watch over the young people so that the lovers could be together.
 However, except for this duty, he used to do beekeeping and epilepsy, the plague, fainting, and traveling.